cornell-zhang/catalyst2018/lab1/README.md

  Once you have determined which chip contains each type of gate, show an instructor your truth tables and demonstrate the operation of either the OR or the XOR gate.

-*Critical Thinking Questions*: So far, we have seen four two-input logic gates: NAND, AND, OR, and XOR.
+*Critical Thinking Questions*: So far, we have seen four two-input logic gates: AND, OR, and XOR.
 How many different logic gates are possible if we limit ourselves to gates with just two inputs and one output?

 #### Part 2.B Develop Parity Checker
 In this section, you will develop a parity checker, which checks for errors in the transmission.
 Digital messages are always binary (it is the language of computers!) and are composed entirely of ones and zeros.
 The parity checker takes advantage of this fact by counting the number of ones and zeros to check for errors in the message.
 Parity checker can be even or odd parity.
 An even parity unit produces a zero when there is an even number of ones in the input and one when there is an odd number of ones in the input, which signifies that there is an error in the input.
 This means that the total number of ones (including both the input and the parity unit) should be an even number.
 The sender can calculate the parity of a message and send the parity bit along with the message.
 The receiver can then also calculate the parity of the message and compare it to the parity bit sent along with the message.
 If the parity bits do not match, then it is likely that one of the bits in the message was corrupted.
 We will be implementing an even parity checker.